Britain's Lost Masterpieces

 Britain's Lost Masterpieces is a factual BBC Four documentary television series that aims to uncover overlooked art treasures in British public collections, in conjunction with Art UK.
-It is presented by Bendor Grosvenor, along with art historian Jacky Klein (series 1) and Emma Dabiri (series 1 to 5).
-The series also features the art restoration work of Simon Rollo Gillespie.
+It is presented by Bendor Grosvenor, along with art historian Jacky Klein (series 1) and social historian Emma Dabiri (series 2 to 5).
+The series also features the art restoration work of Simon Gillespie.
 In North American syndication, the series is called The Art Detectives.

 Development

 Each episode begins with Grosvenor locating a prospective masterpiece in the digitized collection of Art UK.
 The restoration work of Gillespie's shop is key to a successful attribution.

-There was a minor controversy regarding similarities between Britain's Lost Masterpieces and the previous show Grosvenor was on, Fake or Fortune?
+Grosvenor left his position working at Philip Mould's gallery in 2014, but continued to work on Mould and Fiona Bruce's programme Fake or Fortune?
+In 2016, Grosvenor took his idea for a programme looking at lost masterpieces in public collections to Tern TV, a production company based in Glasgow.
+Tern TV pitched it to BBC4 and then to the head of arts commissioning at BBC, Mark Bell.
+When the two co-presenters of Fake or Fortune? found out, they ended Grosvenor's involvement with Fake or Fortune? and complained to Bell the idea was too similar to their own show.
+Bell, however, greenlighted the programme, though its name was changed from the intended The Art Detectives to its current title.
+In the US, Mould's 1995 book Sleuth is called The Art Detective: Fakes, Frauds and Finds and the Search for Lost Treasures and Grosvenor's show is called The Art Detectives.
+Grosvenor maintains that the two series differ in that while Fake or Fortune? looks at privately owned art his programme focuses on paintings in public galleries.

 The COVID-19 pandemic delayed production of Series 5, planned for Spring 2020.
-Production resumed in October 2020, only for Grosvenor to catch COVID-19.
+Production resumed in October 2020, only for Grosvenor to catch COVID-19, further delaying the third episode of the fifth series.
+Grosvenor later confirmed that this episode, not aired until 2022, would be the final episode, and that the fifth series would be the last.

 Episodes

 Series 1

 Series one, comprising three episodes, was aired in September and October 2016.